indexdata/mod-reporting/doc/thoughts-on-metadb-pr-66.md

 * In section 3.8.2 (Creating a connector), "... by setting `wal_level = logical` in `postgresql.conf`."
 This is in the source (FOLIO) Postgres database, not Metadb's database.

+* Sections 3.8.3 (Monitoring replication) 3.8.6 (Deleting a connection) are completely opaque to me.
+When I understand them, I will expand them.

+XXX Read to end of section 3.